Okay. Deep breath. Things are about to get technical.

 Who Might Like a 1x11 or 1x12 Gravel Drivetrain?

 Gravel riders with a background in mountain biking, where 1x drivetrains have firmly taken hold, will probably find a single chainring setup more natural.
 Additionally, people relatively new to cycling tend to find the simplicity of the 1x setup appealing.
 And it's hard to argue against the aesthetics of a single 'ring- bikes just look cleaner.

 Riders from areas with more sustained climbing and longer, steeper descents are less likely to notice the larger steps of a 1x system.
 This terrain often requires more time in a few low gears on the climb, and more coasting than spinning on descents.
 Plus, the chain retention of a well-designed single-ring drivetrain is unmatched on steep, bumpy descents of mountainous areas.

 Interested in a 1x setup?
-We currently spec SRAM Force 1 and Force AXS "Mullet" single-ring groupsets on our J.Guillem Atalaya Gravel Bikes.
-The mechanical Force 1 groups are built with 42t chainrings, electronic Mullet groups take advantage of wider-range Eagle cassettes to add in a bit of top end by way of a 44t 'ring.
+We currently spec SRAM Force 1, Force AXS "Mullet", Red AXS "Mullet", and Shimano GRX single-ring groupsets on our J.Guillem Atalaya Gravel Bikes.
+The mechanical Force 1 and groups are built with 42t chainrings, electronic Mullet groups take advantage of wider-range Eagle cassettes to add in a bit of top end speed by way of a bigger 44t 'ring.

 Who Might Like a 2x Gravel Drivetrain?

 If you're coming to gravel riding from a background road cycling, then you'll probably appreciate the smaller steps of narrower-range cassettes paired with multiple chainrings.
 You might also like the ability to find the "perfect" cadence when riding in a pack or on long, flat smooth or pavement stretches.